tamago-cn/cfg/README.md

 # cfg
-an easy config module for golang based go-ini
+an easy config module for golang based on go-ini